 You wouldn’t be the first person to call it quits too soon trying to take up astronomy.
 Your first experience is the ultimate selling point, and if you don’t feel intrigued by that, chances are you will never find it fascinating in the future.

 That’s why choosing the right telescope is very important when you want to relish the authentic experience of space watching at your first glance.
-In this article, I will break down why Celestron Powerseeker 127EQ could be the ideal beginner’s pick.
+In this article, I will explain why Celestron Powerseeker 127EQ could be the ideal beginner’s pick.

 Celestron Powerseeker 127EQ: A General Overview

 Celestron Powerseeker 127EQ models a Newtonian reflector telescope, meaning the telescope mechanism relies on mirrors to relay the light from object to viewer through reflection.
 As a result, these telescopes don’t require lenses, which gives them a substantial advantage in terms of pricing.